rpm-software-management/dnf-plugins-core/doc/download.rst

 ``--source``
     Download the source rpm.
 Enables source repositories of all enabled binary repositories.

+``--debuginfo``
+    Download the debuginfo rpm.
+Enables debuginfo repositories of all enabled binary repositories.

 ``--destdir``
     Download directory, default is the current directory (the directory must exist).